How to Encourage Your Child to Read When They Don’t Want to Sit Still

 (See our reading incentives by clicking here: Summer Reading Motivation.)

 6. Let them choose books about movie or TV characters

 Sometimes, as a parent, I have wanted to move away from books that feature the characters they are already watching during screen time.
 But now I understand that reading about characters they already know and love is a great motivator.

 I let them buy those character books from their book order forms all the time, and they definitely get read often!
 Reading is reading.

 7. Allow reading on electronic devices

 To me, a book is a book is a book is a book.
 I read on my Kindle, my iPad, actual books, audio books—whichever format is easiest at the time.
-But to Sophia, being allowed to read on the iPad or the computer is really exciting!
+But to my daughter, being allowed to read on the iPad or the computer is really exciting!

 To her, it feels like she’s getting all sorts of free screen time since I don’t count reading as screen time.

 Update: 2 years later, she still does her best reading on electronic devices.
 We got her a Kindle Fire for Christmas and she LOVES reading books on it—in fact, she reads much more often now that she has her own Kindle.

 We got the opportunity to try out Disney Story Central this past week, and Sophia is addicted!
 It is going to be an amazing addition to our summer reading!